Press Contact: KX Associates, Inc. +1-212-925-2507

 Annik Klein (firstname.lastname@example.org)

-New York (January 30, 2017) – The Club 600 today announced a call for entries for the ninth French-American Entrepreneurship Award (FAEA), an annual startup competition.
-The Award, established in 2008, recognizes French entrepreneurs launching businesses in the United States.
-This year, two exceptional startups will be selected to receive cash and in-kind prizes.
-Winners will be announced at a special live ceremony on May 22, 2017 in New York City.
+New York (March 8, 2018) – Club 600 today announced a call for entries for the 10th French-American Entrepreneurship Award (FAEA), an annual startup competition.
+The Award, established in 2008, recognizes and supports French entrepreneurs launching businesses in the United States.
+This year, two startups will be selected to receive valuable in-kind prizes, with the first-place winner also receiving a $10,000 cash prize.
+Winners will be announced at a special live ceremony on June 25, 2018, in New York City.

 The French-American Entrepreneurship Award is open to company founders in business for three years or less who are fluent in both French and English.
-Geared to early stage projects (three years or fewer in business), eligible entries must offer a product or a service that is commercially viable with a demonstrated ability to generate revenues.
+Geared to early stage projects, eligible entries must offer a product or a service that is commercially viable on the American market with a demonstrated ability to generate revenues.

-The first place and second place winners of the ninth annual French-American Entrepreneurship Award will receive cash prizes of $10,000 and $5,000 respectively.
-Both winning teams will also receive: a six-month coaching package with entrepreneurs from Club 600, who will provide strategic, legal, accounting, and financial advice; fully furnished office space in New York City for six months provided by Corporate Suites; one round-trip airline ticket New York-Paris on La Compagnie; a one year membership to the French-American Chamber of Commerce and to French Founders; and high impact media appearance and media coverage opportunities.
+The first-place winner of the 10th annual French-American Entrepreneurship Award will receive a cash prize of $10,000.
+Both the first-place and second-place winner will receive coaching from CCE (Conseillers du Commerce Exterieur de France) Dreamstart following their successful 1234 formula; fully furnished office space in New York City for six months provided by Corporate Suites; a one year membership to the French-American Chamber of Commerce; and high impact media appearance and media coverage opportunities.

-Six competition semi-finalists will be announced on March 21.
-These semi-finalists will be invited to submit a business pitch deck by April 18, which they will subsequently present in New York City to a jury of French-American business leaders, led by members of the Club 600.
-The jury will select four businesses to compete in the final round of the FAEA competition.
-Finalists will present their projects to an audience of French-American entrepreneurs and business people on May 22; two winners will be selected via live voting at an event to be held in May.
+Four competition semi-finalists will be announced on May 11.
+These semi-finalists will be invited to submit a business pitch deck by May 22, which they will subsequently present in New York City to a jury of French-American business leaders, led by members of the Club 600.
+The semi-finalists will also compete in the final round of the FAEA competition, presenting their projects live to an audience of French-American entrepreneurs and business people on June 25.
+Following the presentations, two winners will be announced.

-The previous winners of The French-American Entrepreneurship Award were:
+Since its founding in 2008, the Award has enabled outstanding startups to advance their U.S. business objectives.
+The previous first-prize winners of The French-American Entrepreneurship Award were:

 · 2016: Thomas Marchand for Biomodex (a company devoted to 3D printing technologies to raw patient data to develop surgical simulators to assist in medical education and pre-operative planning);